Mapping Marton Wood

 Community

-As a core part of the project, Chrysalis is bringing artists and ecologists into the community to run workshops, guided walks, and sessions that combine art and ecology together.
-The sessions and activities follow on from our positively received community events during the Marton Wood Pilot Programme.
+As a core part of the project, Chrysalis invited local people into the woodland through guided walks and creative workshops.
+Led by artists and ecologists, the sessions and activities follow on from our positively received community events during the Marton Wood Pilot Programme.

 'Another thing I've really enjoyed about working with CAD has been their commitment to community engagement as well as bringing together different artists and an ecologist to map the wood in a number of different and revealing ways.' – Rob Mackay